Courses

 HMPB 255 Pastry Shop Production II* (4 Hours)

-This course will provide hand-on instruction of advanced techniques used to make advanced staples used in the production of advanced pastries, cakes, tarts, and tortes intended for retail sales in a professional pastry shop.
+This course will provide hands-on instruction of advanced techniques used in the production of baked goods intended for retail sales in a professional pastry shop.

 HMPB 257 Sugar Basics* (4 Hours)